jess-castillo/Panoptic-Instance_Segmentation/Panoptic_Segmentation/README.md

 Run `download_weights.sh` to get trained model weights for COCO.

-Finally you can test the model in the validation dataset and obtain the qualitative and quatitavie results runing:
+Finally you can test the model in the  COCO validation dataset and obtain the qualitative and quatitavie results runing:

 ```shell
 python upsnet/upsnet_end2end_test.py --cfg upsnet/experiments/upsnet_resnet50_coco_4gpu.yaml --weight_path model/upsnet_resnet_50_coco_90000.pth
 ```

-You need to change the .yaml file depending on the GPU you are using.
+You need to change the `.yaml` file which is located in the `experiments` folder depending on the GPU you are using.

 Once the test phase has finished you will find a folder called `output`

 Under that folder you will find the Panoptic Quality results in :

-`output`/ `upsnet`/ `coco`/`upsnet_resnet50_coco_4gpu`/`val2017`/`results`/`pans_unified`/results.json
+`output`/ `upsnet`/ `coco`/`upsnet_resnet50_coco_4gpu`/`val2017`/`results`/`pans_unified`/`results.json`

-At the  begining of the results.json file you will find the Panoptic Quality for all the classes of the COCO val dataset.
+At the  begining of the `results.json` file you will find the Panoptic Quality for all the classes of the COCO val dataset.
 At the end of it you will find the Panoptic quality for Things and Stuff classes.

 For the qualitative results you will find the images under the folder `pan` which you can find in: